 |Video Output Support

-The rest of the changes are kind of insignificant – the 24Hz screen refresh rate increase might or might not be noticeable for most people but still is a welcome improvement (if you are a gamer you’d know).
-Resolution in Live View Mode (audience mode) is also slightly bumped up.
+If you don’t plan to get the DJI FPV drone, but just want to build your own FPV drone with Air Units / Vista, the changes are insignificant.
+Yes there is a 24Hz screen refresh rate increase but it might or might not be noticeable for most people, still is a welcome improvement (if you are a gamer you’d know).
+Resolution in Live View Mode (audience mode) is also slightly bumped up, but not a huge deal IMO.

 The V2 comes with an external battery which is a 2S 1800mah, it has a USB-C interface for powering the goggles as well as charging.
-But for me it’s really not big enough for a day’s flying and I’d probably be charging it multiple times in the field.
-Luckily you can still power the V2 goggles with a LiPo battery.
+For me this battery pack is really not big enough for a day’s flying and I’d probably be charging it multiple times in the field.
+Luckily you can still power the V2 goggles from a LiPo battery.
 DJI even made it compatible with both 4S and 6S batteries now as it supports up to 25.2V!